 For more detail on exactly what we're looking for in response to each question in the sections above, see the next section.

 Step-by-step guidance to answering questions in the full application

-Section 3: Understanding the activity (starting from question 22 in the application form)
+Understanding the activity (starting from question 22 in the application form)

-22. Please select the type(s) of positive activity your project will deliver.
+22. Please select the type of activity that you deliver.